 Carrie was barely able to contain herself until they’d arrived downstairs.
 “All right,” she stated, putting down the time machine.
-“Sorry for not saying more on Friday, but time travel is confusing enough already without me possibly explaining things to you before I leave to do them.
-But now… well, okay, first tell me what weirdness you remember as having happened at school, during Friday’s chemistry class.”
+“Sorry for not saying more on Friday, but time travel is confusing enough without me possibly explaining stuff to you before I leave to do it.
+But now… well, okay, first tell me about the weirdness you remember from Friday’s chemistry class.”

 Frank nodded.
 “The fire alarm went off and the school was cleared out.
 Upon returning to class, we discovered that some of the chemicals in class had been spilled or mixed up during our absence.
 Vandalism was suspected.”

 Carrie clapped her hands.
-“THAT is what I changed!” she said.
-“The first time around, Julie had a plan to switch up the chemicals, to make you look incompetent.”
+“That’s what I changed,” she said.
+“The first time around, Julie had a plan to switch up the chemicals, to make you look stupid.”
 She fished the small recording device out of her pocket and tossed it onto the table.
-“And I have the proof of that original history right there!”
+“And I have the proof of that original history right there.”

 Frank blinked.
-“Julie planned–” He cut himself off and passed a hand over his forehead.
+“Julie planned–” He cut himself off, passing a hand over his forehead.
 “Never mind.
 Listen, Carrie, I suspected you’d been trying for something like this when you were here after school on Friday.
 The thing is, whatever you were setting out to change… whatever Julie’s original plans were… they never happened.”